Dafin/WhatMunch/Readme.md

 ### Notes

-Don't use this in the real life with real currency, due to rounding errors in float arithmetic, there will be inaccuracies!
+Don't use this in the real life with real currency, due to rounding errors in **float arithmetic**, there will be inaccuracies!

 **Global variables** are being used here.
 This is generally bad practice, however, as there is no database or data persistence, this should not be an issue.